Frequently Asked Questions

 The key components are:

 Governments are invited to complete topic questionnaires using a web-based tool.
 An email from the Director in charge of the B-READY project is sent to Executive Directors and World Bank Group colleagues, with a request to forward the information to governments for the appointment of focal points.
-Governments have two weeks to appoint focal points.
-The B-READY team then sends the topic questionnaires directly to the appointed focal points, and the focal points have six weeks from the invitation date to submit the completed questionnaires.
+The B-READY team then sends the topic questionnaires directly to the appointed focal points, with a set deadline to submit the completed questionnaires.
 Late submissions are not considered.
 The data received is used to cross-check responses from the private sector and to give the opportunity to the private sector experts to review their responses in light of new information.

 These bilateral meetings focus on methodological questions and data queries.
-Information provided by governments in these meetings will not directly impact the data, as the B-READY team cannot modify the data or change the private sector experts’ responses.
+Information provided by governments in these meetings will not directly impact the data.
 However, the information may be used to assess the quality of the data and inform the data validation process.
 Each economy is entitled to one meeting per cycle, lasting up to three hours in total for all topics.
 Meetings are requested through a platform and the agenda is limited to pre-submitted issues.
 Methodology presentations are only provided through workshops, which are recorded and uploaded to the website.

 Bilateral overview meetings are requested by emailing the B-READY Manager.
 These meetings occur once per cycle for each economy, last a maximum of one hour, and focus on a general project overview.
 They include a brief project presentation and a Q&A session, avoiding discussions on specific topic methodology or data.